Board of Directors

 "Quite simply, we are building Africa's Urban Future."

-Stephen founded the Renaissance Group in 1995, to build investment banking, securities sales and trading, asset management, and consumer finance businesses across Central & Eastern Europe, Asia and Africa.
+Prior to Rendeavour, Stephen founded Renaissance Group, in 1995, building investment banking, securities sales and trading, asset management and consumer finance businesses across Central & Eastern Europe, Asia and Africa.

 "Rendeavour is creating new urban paradigms across Africa."